frag-z/.github/profile/README.md

                                  _/
                             _/_/
 ```
-A multiplayer fps game made with godot, focus on gameplay, should run on any toaster
+A work in progress multiplayer fps game made entirely in c++, focus on gameplay, should run on any toaster

 # status
 Rewriting the game from scratch in c++, godot for a multiplayer fps game has become unwieldy and we need better performance.
 Check out the [roadmap](https://github.com/frag-z/roadmap) for more details